Treatment Centers for Depression and Anxiety

 What If I Don’t Want to Take Any Medication?

-If you are resolved to combatting your anxiety and/or depression without medication, we will work to create a completely holistic plan for you, but most of our clients do find some pharmacotherapy to be helpful as part of their treatment.
+If you are resolved to combating your anxiety and/or depression without medication, we will work to create a completely holistic plan for you, but most of our clients do find some pharmacotherapy to be helpful as part of their treatment.
 Bridges to Recovery’s two locations, situated in the beautiful Los Angeles area, are holistic treatment centers for depression and anxiety by their very design.
 We strongly believe in the therapeutic power of lovely natural settings, surrounding yourself with positivity whenever possible, and engaging in calming, experiential, holistic therapies to include yoga, massage, meditation, acupuncture, and drumming.
 While our treatment protocol does most often combine these holistic therapies with medication, our completely individualized approach to mental rehabilitation gives us flexibility to work with the types of therapy you are most comfortable with.

 Speaking of Medication – Can’t I Just Take an Antidepressant?